MadcowD/ell/docs/src/core_concepts/structured_outputs.rst

           rating: int = Field(description="The rating of the movie out of 10")
           summary: str = Field(description="A brief summary of the movie")

-      @ell.simple(model="gpt-3.5-turbo")
+      @ell2a.simple(model="gpt-3.5-turbo")
       def generate_movie_review_manual(movie: str):
           return [
-              ell.system(f"""You are a movie review generator.
+              ell2a.system(f"""You are a movie review generator.
 Given the name of a movie, you need to return a structured review in JSON format.

       You must absolutely respond in this format with no exceptions.
       {MovieReview.model_json_schema()}
       """),
-              ell.user("Review the movie: {movie}"),
+              ell2a.user("Review the movie: {movie}"),
           ]

       # parser support coming soon!